Stay Ahead of the ADA Title II and HHS Section 504 Accessibility Deadline

 We walk your team through the findings in a collaborative review session.
 You’ll leave with a clear understanding of what’s needed to reach compliance, along with a timeline, next steps, and stakeholder alignment.

-Why Section 504 Compliance Matters Now
+Why ADA Title II and Section 504 Compliance Matters Now

-- May 2024: HHS Finalizes Rules
+- May 2024: HHS Finalizes Section 504 Rule

 Our Comprehensive Compliance Services